boozallen/aissemble/extensions/extensions-docker/aissemble-nvidia/README.md

-This module builds an aiSSEMBLE extension of the [Nvidia CUDA docker image](https://hub.docker.com/r/nvidia/cuda).
+This module builds an aiSSEMBLE&trade; extension of the [Nvidia CUDA docker image](https://hub.docker.com/r/nvidia/cuda).
 The base image has a strict EOL policy for tags, so this module will need to be updated as new versions are released.
 Read the [official policy](https://gitlab.com/nvidia/container-images/cuda/-/blob/master/doc/support-policy.md) for more details.